JoakimWesterberg/GettingAndCleaningDataProject/README.md

-#Project for Getting and Cleaning Data
+#Project for Getting and Cleaning Data - Read Me

 #Related files
 The files uploaded to Github are